 Our Signature Course: Among our most exciting course offerings is the "Global East Asia" Signature Course.
 Its popularity clearly demonstrates that Rutgers students increasingly perceive East Asia to be a region of key importance to their futures, and thus a place they want to engage with and understand thoroughly.

 Our Byrne Seminars: Designed for incoming first-year students, our department faculty offer one-credit Byrne Seminars as a way of introducing their research in an informal learning experience.
-In 2017-18, the seminars are "Friendship in Japan: A Cross-Cultural Inquiry" (offered in both semesters) and "Korean Hip-Hop: A New Poetic Intervention" (Prof. Young-mee Cho) offered in the Spring semester.
+In 2018-19, the seminars are "Friendship in Japan: A Cross-Cultural Inquiry" (offered in both semesters) and "Korean Hip-Hop: A New Poetic Intervention" (Prof. Young-mee Cho) offered in the Spring semester.
 Of related interest is the Dance Department’s “Looking East: A Different Way of Learning Dance, Language, Traditional Arts and Cultures through Movement,” offered Fall and Spring semesters.

 Our Study Abroad Programs: We encourage our students whenever possible to experience East Asia directly through our innovative Study Abroad programs in China, Japan, and Korea.

 Our Beijing Summer Chinese Language Program: In this faculty-led program, students can spend six weeks engaged in intensive immersion instruction at China's premier institution for language larning in the heart of the Chinese capital.

 Our Graduate Program: The department offers two graduate degrees, a Masters for Teachers of Chinese (MAT), preparing teachers to excel in a variety of K-12 programs throughout the State of New Jersey, and a Master of Arts (MA) in East Asian Languages and Cultures, preparing graduates for a wide range of Asia-related jobs or further graduate study.